robertfasano/emergent/docs/source/optimization.rst

 As well as distributing user-initiated commands, the :doc:`/architecture/control` node oversees the entire experiment by issuing commands to the inputs during optimization algorithms.
-It contains methods, tagged with the @cost decorator, which prepare and evaluate a target state, and closed-loop operation between the Control node and an attached Optimizer module can quickly determine the correct input states to minimize a given cost function.
+It contains methods, tagged with the @experiment decorator, which prepare and evaluate a target state, and closed-loop operation between the Control node and an attached Optimizer module can quickly determine the correct input states to minimize a given experimental result.

 Optimization
 -------------
 To make the connection clear between the code and the formalism, here is the typical optimization sequence:

-1. The initial state :math:`X` is represented through a dict ``state``, and is passed into the :doc:`/archetypes/optimizer` module along with a cost function ``cost``.
+1. The initial state :math:`X` is represented through a dict ``state``, and is passed into the :doc:`/archetypes/optimizer` module along with a function ``experiment``.
-2. The cost function :math:`\mathcal F[X]` is evaluated by calling ``cost(state)``.
+2. The function :math:`\mathcal F[X]` is evaluated by calling ``experiment(state)``.

 	a. ``Control.actuate(state)`` distributes commands to linked Device nodes.
 	b.
 The Device node runs ``Device._actuate(state)`` to update the physical state.
 	c.
 The Device node updates the internal state representation of the Input, Device, and Control nodes.
 	d.
 A physical measurement of :math:`\mathcal F[X]` is made.
-3. The learner updates its knowledge of the cost landscape :math:`\mathcal F[X]`, suggests a new state :math:`X`, and returns to step 2.
+3. The learner updates its knowledge of the experimental landscape :math:`\mathcal F[X]`, suggests a new state :math:`X`, and returns to step 2.

 Note that in the code we often use ``state`` to refer to a dictionary (or a single value in the case of an Input node), whereas the variable ``X`` refers to an